-- a.
-General.
-The closure of airfield pavements shall be clearly delineated by low profile barricades to create a barrier between the aircraft and vehicle movement areas and construction areas. - b.
-Lockout/Tagout.
-Any electrical work shall be performed in accordance with the contractor's approved logout / tagout procedures provided in the SPCD and shall be coordinated 72 hours in advance with HAS Project Manager, Airport Operations, ATCT and Airport Electrical and Maintenance personnel. - c.
-Markings.
+- A. General.
+The closure of airfield pavements shall be clearly delineated by low profile barricades and lighted runway closure devices, as shown on the plans, to provide visual notification of closed pavements and to create a barrier between the aircraft and vehicle movement areas and construction areas. - B. Lockout/Tagout.
+Any electrical work shall be performed in accordance with the contractor's approved logout / tagout procedures provided in the SPCD and shall be coordinated 72 hours in advance with HAS Project Manager, Airport Operations, ATCT and Airport Electrical and Maintenance personnel.
+Electrical shutdowns shall be limited to the restricted work hours of 12am to 5am.

+- C. Markings.
 Temporary markings are not anticipated to be required.
-Any markings removed or damaged because of the Contractors activities shall be restored to their original condition at the expense of the contractor.
-Any markings required to be obliterated because of planned continuous closures shall be restored in accordance with FAA Specification P-620. - d.
-Lighting and Visual NAVAIDS.
-The Contractor shall protect all runway, taxiway, taxilane, and apron edge lighting and guidance signs, and remain clear of the Glide Slope, ASOS, RTR-A and RTR-D critical areas during construction.
-The Contractor shall either remove and re-install, provide temporary coverings, or install temporary circuit jumpers and coverings of airfield signage and lighting as shown on the plans within and leading to closed pavements and shall be approved by HAS Project Manager and Airport Operations in advance of construction activities.
-Temporary circuit jumpers shall be installed in conduit, placed along the barricade lines on the pavement surface and secured, and shall be marked with electrical hazard warning tape. - e.
-Signage.
+Any markings removed or damaged as a result of the contractors' activities shall be restored to their original condition at the expense of the contractor. - D. Lighting and Visual NAVAIDS.
+The Contractor shall protect all runway, taxiway, taxilane, and apron edge lighting and guidance signs, and remain clear of the Glide Slope, ASOS, RTR-A, and RTR-D critical areas during construction. - E. Signage.
 Temporary airfield guidance signage, other than construction access and haul route signage, is not anticipated to be required for this project.
-Any guidance signs leading to closed pavements shall be de-energized and sign legends covered.
 Temporary orange construction signs with black lettering reading "CONSTRUCTION AHEAD" will be evaluated on a case-by-case basis by HAS and HOU Airport Operations.
 Signs will be located outside the taxiway safety limits and ahead of construction areas, so pilots can take timely action.
 Mandatory signs will take precedence over orange construction signs.

-14. Access Routes - Markings and Signage (Section 2.19)
+15. Markings and Signage for Access Routes (Section 2.19)

-- a.
-Access to the job site shall be through the designated gates and haul routes as shown the plans. - A total of three (3) access gates are called out from which the Contractor can enter the airport.
-Access gates to specific work areas shall be strictly adhered to minimize crossing active airfield pavements. - ii.
-The Contractor may utilize more than one access gate at one time to limit crossing active pavements, minimize interference with aircraft operations, and facilitate construction in accordance with the individual work areas, approved schedule, phasing and sequence of construction operations. - b.
-Sufficient barricades shall be placed end-to-end to create a barrier between the aircraft and vehicle movement areas and construction areas.
-A minimum 12-foot space along the edge of pavement / shoulder shall be provided to maintain ARFF access to the airfield and closed pavement areas.
+- A. Access to the job site shall be through the designated gates and haul routes as shown the plans. - 1.
+A total of one (1) access gate is identified from which the Contractor can enter the airport.
+Access gates to specific work areas shall be strictly adhered to minimize crossing active airfield pavements. - The Contractor may utilize more than one access gate at one time, with prior written authorization from the HAS Project Manager, to limit crossing active pavements, minimize interference with aircraft operations, and facilitate construction in accordance with the individual work areas, approved schedule, phasing and sequence of construction operations, and equipment maneuverability limitations. - B. Sufficient barricades shall be placed end-to-end to create a barrier between the aircraft and vehicle movement areas and construction areas.
+A minimum 20-foot space along the edge of pavement / shoulder shall be provided to maintain ARFF access to the airfield and closed pavement areas.

-15. Hazard Marking, Lighting and Signage (Section 2.20 & 2.21)
+16. Hazard Marking, Lighting, and Signage (Sections 2.20 & 2.21)